hpc/charliecloud/doc/faq.rst

 * We recommend simply using the :code:`--join` family of arguments to :code:`ch-run`.
 This puts a group of :code:`ch-run` peers in the same namespaces; then, the system calls work.
-See the :ref:`man_ch-run` man page for details.
+See the :doc:`ch-run` man page for details.

 * You can also sometimes turn off single-copy.
 For example, for :code:`vader`, set the MCA variable :code:`btl_vader_single_copy_mechanism` to